Secured Transactions on the Multistate Essay Exam: Highly Tested Topics and Tips

-As noted previously, Secured Transactions is tested, on average, about once a year.
-It is generally tested on its own (i.e., it is not combined with another subject).
-However, it has been tested with Commercial Paper (which is no longer tested on the Multistate Essay Exam) and has shown up in Sales and Real Property questions.
+Secured Transactions is tested, on average, about once a year.
+It is generally tested on its own and is not combined with another subject.
+However, it has been tested in the past with Contracts and Sales and with Real Property.

 Secured Transactions is somewhat predictable in terms of what is tested.
-However, it is a difficult subject to learn.
-Even predictable topics can pose challenges to those familiar with them.
-Here, we give you some tips in terms of what to know and how to best study for Secured Transactions on the Multistate Essay Exam.
+However, because many students find Secured Transactions challenging to learn, even predictable topics can pose difficulties.
+Here, we give you some tips in terms of what to know and how to best study for Secured Transactions on the MEE.

 2. Be aware of the highly tested Secured Transactions issues

 The examiners tend to test several of the same issues in Secured Transactions MEE questions.
 You can maximize your score by being aware of these highly tested issues.
 (We have a summary of these in our MEE One-Sheets if you want to see all of them and have them all in one place.)